kaustubhdeokar/Topic-wise-system-design/4. Basic Building Blocks/b. Load Balancers.md

 ### Types of LBs.

     Global server load balancing.
         distribution of traffic load across multiple regions.
     Local load balancing
         withing a data center.

 For a load balancer setup, the clients reach the web servers through load balancers.
 Users connect to the public IPs of load balancers directly.

-A private IP is something reachable only between the servers of the same network. load balancers communicates to the web servers
+A private IP is something reachable only between the servers of the same network. load balancers communicates to the web servers.

 Copy the pages for consistent hashing, ring hash, sharding.